hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2016-02-19-ways-to-install-and-maintain-your-grav-site/item.md

 ## 3) Desktop and Web server (with on-going automatic deployments)

-Both of the following approaches use [Git](https://git-scm.com/).
+Both of the following approaches use [Git](https://git-scm.com/), and will require Git running on your Web server.
 While there are many benefits of using Git when developing a website, the most crucial one is that it provides very fine control over what (and when) changes are pushed to your live website.

 ### Private Git Repository
 Install and maintain the Grav site on your desktop with MAMP and then use [GitHub Desktop](https://desktop.github.com/) to quickly sync the site to a private Git repository service as needed for later deployment.
 If you are looking for a free option to start with, [Beanstalk](http://beanstalkapp.com/) offers a one user private project plan with 100MB of storage and includes automatic site deployment to an FTP Web server.